Element D Prior Learning

 Good forward planning and anticipation will significantly reduce exposure to situations where other road users may upset you.
 Remember that often your anger at other road users is really anger at your own inability to spot a hazard or dangerous situation.
 As motorcyclists the responsibility for our safety rests entirely with us – don’t get cross, plan ahead!

 This is a set of rules and regulations that we must adhere to by law.
 It allows us to ride safely and those around us to stay safe whilst using the public highway.
 If we don’t understand the Highway Code then we could be seriously injured or killed, or cause injury or death to other road users.
 We recommend buying a Highway Code book and reading it thoroughly before attending your course.
 We need to be particularly aware of speed limits, warning signs, traffic light sequences, lane discipline, roundabouts and road markings.
+You won’t progress onto Element E if you can’t answer some basic questions.

 In principal there are four basic signs: